andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 resources that our commands need to run.
 * **Output (or Results) file**: When SLURM runs our batch job it will save the results that would normally be output on the terminal (screen) to a file; this file is called the output file.
+* **Reservation**: much like a reservation for a resturant holds a table for you, the administrator can give you an HPC reservation which holds various resources for a period of time exclusively for you.